top of page

 Peter Curling

 Peter Curling was born in Waterford in 1955.
-From an early age he showed an interest in drawing and had his first exhibition in Lambourn aged fourteen.
-Two years later he had an exhibition in Combridges in Dublin during Horse Show week.
+From an early age he showed an interest in drawing and held his first exhibition in Lambourn aged fourteen.
+Two years later he had an exhibition in Combridges in Dublin during Horse show week.

 His family had moved to England in 1963 and he returned to live in Ireland in 1975.